mikemattner/mikemattner.com/nuxt-portfolio/static/articles/built-with-nuxt.md

 import articles from '@/static/articleList.json'
 ```

-The `articleList.json` file is the simplest way to link to the specific markdown file with a slug, give it a tile, and give it a description.
+The `articleList.json` file is the simplest way to link to the specific markdown file with a slug, give it a title, and give it a description.
 Eventually I could add quite a bit more detail, but today, it's functional.
 Unfortunately, I think that this approach is unlikely to remain sustainable.

 ```json
 [